kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 ## Description

-Source plugin for Kentico Kontent REST Delivery API.
+Source plugin for Kontent REST Delivery API.

-This repo contains a [Gatsby (v3) source plugin](https://www.gatsbyjs.org/docs/recipes/sourcing-data) that retrieves data from the [Kentico Kontent](https://kontent.ai) REST Delivery API.
+This repo contains a [Gatsby (v3) source plugin](https://www.gatsbyjs.org/docs/recipes/sourcing-data) that retrieves data from the [Kontent](https://kontent.ai) REST Delivery API.

 ## How to install